rosmod/rosmod/docs/ComponentModelOverview.md

     * each priority is implemented as a separate queue on the subscriber/server side
       * all HIGH_PRIO requests (either published data or service requests) go through HIGH_PRIO queue, etc.
     * code gen could give option to generate one callback for all priorities or a separate callback for each priority
+* How to implement deadline monitoring & violation callbacks for component operations?
+  * we will probably have to modify (extend) the ROS source code to affect this behavior
+  * messages will have to be extended to support a few more options:
+    * deadline
+    * priority
+    * timeout action (cancel, run-through, restart, drop, etc.)
+  * callback queues will need to be modified (extended):
+    * support priority messages
+    * insert into the queue based on operation priority
+* Component will need these threads:
+  * Queue manager thread which pulls from the front of the queue & spawns these threads:
+    * Worker thread which executes the operation
+    * timer thread to handle the deadline monitoring for the thread (this should only be done if the queue was empty / there was no worker thread)
+* How to pass deadline expiry information back to caller?
+* How to set up build system properly with eclipse for the ROS source code?